Douglous-Sobei/alx-higher_level_programming/0x02-python-import_modules/README.md

 # 0x02.
 Python - import & modules
 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, I am expected to be able to explain to anyone, without the help of Google:

 ### General
 - Why Python programming is awesome